numba/numba/docs/source/user/installing.rst

     * ``NUMBAPRO_LIBDEVICE`` - Path to the CUDA libNVVM libdevice *directory* which contains .bc files

+    Numba should now be able to detect CUDA libraries installed system-wide on Linux.

 Enabling AMD ROCm GPU Support
 -----------------------------